evanderkoogh/do-taskmanager/README.md

 # do-taskmanager

+UPDATE: Because of an inconsistency between the documentation, implementation and example in the time parameter for `scheduleTaskIn` and `scheduleTaskEvery` right after we release version `1.0.0`, we are about to release `2.0.0` because this is potentially a breaking change.
+No other breaking changes are expected with some minor bugfixes and some small features.
+The current version is `2.0.0-rc0`

 A TaskManager for Durable Objects, simplifying the use of Alarms.

 _WARNING_: This project code is currently in beta.
 Please do not use it in production for anything serious.